207 W. 1st Street, Apt. #7

 Ancient Studies Program

 Horoscopic Ostraca of Medinet Madi presents thirty-four Demotic ostraca containing forty complete or partial horoscopes.
 After the provenance and cultural background of the ostraca are laid out, a survey of previous interpretations of the texts from Medinet Madi follows.
-Then, the previous methods of establishing a date for the collection are examined.
-Next, introductions are made of mathematical, astronomical, astrological and chronological concepts are made for the benefit of the non-specialist.
+Then previous methods of establishing a date for the collection are examined.
+Next, introductions of mathematical, astronomical, astrological and chronological concepts are made for the benefit of the non-specialist.
 Among these discussions, the use of numbers and fractions is introduced.
-Necessary astronomical terminology is defined and the causes of error in astronomical calculations is considered.
+Necessary astronomical terminology is defined and the causes of error in astronomical calculations are considered.
 A definition of horoscope is presented and the elements of a horoscope are established.
-The compositional style of Demotic and Greek horoscopes is contrasted.
+The compositional styles of Demotic and Greek horoscopes are contrasted.
 The calendars of Greco-Roman Egypt are explicated.
-The varieties of astrological and astronomical ostraca are defined and the results of a search for such texts among the ostraca of Medinet Madi is reported.
+The varieties of astrological and astronomical ostraca are defined and the results of a search for such texts among the ostraca of Medinet Madi are reported.
 The documentary aspects of horoscopic ostraca are discussed and the palaeography of Demotic zodiacal signs and planetary symbols is revisited.
 After these preliminaries are fixed, the horoscopes are divided into four classes.
 A transcription, transliteration, translation and commentary is presented for each ostracon.
 No separation is made between the astronomical and philological commentary.
 In the conclusion, these ostraca are used to establish a more secure historical dating for Medinet Madi.
-The range of astrological techniques is outlined and correspondences with the Petosirian tradition are noted.
+The range of astrological techniques is outlined, and correspondences with the Petosirian tradition are noted.
 Some tentative conclusions are drawn about the scope of astronomical techniques used at Medinet Madi.

 Supervisor: Michio Yano

 Through the Japan Society for the Promotion of Science, I collaborated with Professor Michio Yano.
 Professor Yano has studied the transmission of Greek astronomical terms into Sanskrit astronomical and astrological texts of India and the transmission of Sanskrit texts into Arabic.
 With Yano, I analyzed several Egyptian and Near Eastern elements carried by Greeks into India.
-I also studied several of Yano's techniques for establishing linguistic connections between texts and am reapplying these methods to the linguistic exchanges between Greece and Egypt.
+I also studied several of Yano’s techniques for establishing linguistic connections between texts and am reapplying these methods to the linguistic exchanges between Greece and Egypt.
 This project has culminated in JyotiWiki.com, a site for the collaborative edition and electronic dissemination of Sanskrit texts on astral sciences.
-In electronic form, the technical terms are easily searchable and statistical information is more easily produced.
+In electronic form, the technical terms are easily searchable and statistical information can be easily produced.

 Supervisor: Yves Duroux